Carnewal/redux-simple-websocket/README.md

 ## Actions

-The middleware listens for dispatched actions.
-These are the actions this middleware will dispatch.
+These are the actions you can dispatch for the middleware:

 ```javascript
 import {openSocket, closeSocket, sendSocketMessage} from 'redux-simple-websocket'